October 16, 2019 NHTSA CAMPAIGN NUMBER: 19V735000

 Remedy

-Porsche will notify owners, and dealers will reprogram the instrument cluster, free of charge.
+will notify owners, and dealers will reprogram the instrument cluster, free of charge.
 The recall is began December 13, 2019.
 Owners may contact Porsche

 customer service at 1-800-767-7243.
 Porsche